theXappy/rnet-kit/README.md

 ![screenshot](https://raw.githubusercontent.com/theXappy/rnet-kit/main/pr.png)

 # rnet-kit
 This repo also contains other programs that use RemoteNET.
-Together with RemoteNetSpy, they are called the *rnet-kit*.
+Together with RemoteNetSpy, they are called the **rnet-kit**.
-Every other program has a command-line interface and is meant for very specific tasks.
+Every other program has a command-line interface and is meant for specific, "lower-level", tasks.
-RemoteNetSpy uses some of those command-line programs to gather information.
-Using RemoteNetSpy itself should be enough for most use cases.
+RemoteNetSpy uses some of those command-line programs to gather information and operate.
+Using RemoteNetSpy itself should be enough for most research use-cases.

 The other utilities in this repo:
 1. `rnet-trace.exe`